bozsahin/thebench/README.md

 #### 2. Create the TheBench shortcuts (one for initiation, one for resumption of work later on)

-Do the following ONCE to create a permanent aliases:
+Do the following ONCE to create permanent aliases:

 * **Linux:**